masnes/financial_calculators/README.md

 ### Retirement Calculator

-This program is an interest calculator / retirement calculator.
+This program is an compounding calculator / retirement calculator.
 It takes in a lot of variables described below.
 It's built with sensible defaults, but all parameters can be tweaked as desired.